sandialabs/suncal/doc/Manual/manual.md

 ![Simple risk analysis tool based on TUR and ITP](figs/Figure_2_13.png){#fig:risksimple}

-### Risk Calculation
+### Global Risk

-By selectin **Risk Analysis** from the main project menu, a more full-featured risk calculation is presented.
+By selecting **Global Risk** from the main project menu, a more full-featured risk calculation is presented.
 Probability distributions for the process/population and the test measurement are entered, along with absolute acceptance limits and guardband limits.
 Unlike the Simple Risk Tool, no assumptions are made about distribution type; non-normal distributions can also be entered and are integrated numerically using the same approach.
 The "Process Risk" considers only the process distribution, and is calculated as the probability of the process distribution falling outside the limit.